ATawzer/Storm-Old/README.md

 - Spotify User ID
 - Spotify Web API accesss (client and secret id)
 - MongoDB database the storm can write to and from (local is fine)
-- MySQL database for analytics and ML (local is fine)
-- A specific Spotify playlist structure (for now, until it gets automated with a configurator or frontend)
+- A specific Spotify playlist structure

 Most of this information lives inside your own .env file that will be loaded when using.
 See class definitions for the exact information you will need.